 The Wine Festival of Colorado Springs offers scads of chances to sample wine over its three days.
-The centerpiece is the Grand Tasting, this year on March 11.
-There, attendees could try as many as 300 wines in a single evening—good luck with that.
-To help you get the most out of the experience, we talked with Michael “Bucky” Buckelew, a 25-year veteran of the business and sommelier at the Broadmoor’s Ristorante del Lago, about the ins and outs of wine tasting.
+The centerpiece is the Grand Tasting, where attendees could try as many as 300 wines in a single evening—good luck with that.
+To help you get the most out of the experience, we talked with Michael “Bucky” Buckelew, a 27-year veteran of the business and lead sommelier at the Broadmoor, about the ins and outs of wine tasting.

 Springs: What’s up with all the swirling?

 Buckalew: It is a funny thing that we super wine geeks do.
 My wife has caught me several times swirling my water glass, and has asked, “What the heck are you doing, Bucky?”
 But it is a valuable technique anybody interested in unlocking the secrets of a glass of wine can utilize.
 Swirling your wine glass facilitates the incorporation of oxygen into the glass, thus freeing volatile and fleeting aromatics that represent at least 80 percent of the enjoyment of a fine wine.

 Do you need a special glass to drink?